FredKSchott/CoVim/README.md

 ##Features
 - Allows multiple users to connect to the same document online
-- Displays collaborators with individual cursors
+- Displays collaborators with uniquely colored cursors
 - Works with your existing configuration
 - Easy to set up & use
 - And [More!](http://www.fredkschott.com/post/50510962864/introducing-covim-collaborative-editing-for-vim)